Want to Learn to Play Hockey?

 The value of learning to play hockey goes beyond skating and puck-handling skills.
 Its' greatest value is the role it plays in the development of character and life skills such as RESPONSIBILITY, RESPECT, INTEGRITY, PERSEVERANCE and TEAMWORK.
 New experiences extend beyond the ice by making new friends and teammates and creating memories to last a lifetime.

-The focus and goal of DIA's Rookie League curriculum is designed to teach beginner players the fundamentals of hockey.
+The focus and goal of DIA's Rookie League curriculum are designed to teach beginner players the fundamentals of hockey.
 After completion of Learn to Play Hockey, or a similar basic hockey program, players can continue to work on their fundamental hockey skills using the ADM model recommended by USA Hockey.
 Participants will learn basic game and team concepts.